Data Quality

 • Disposal of unnecessary or inaccurate data

-All of these details and more should be a part of your data governance framework — especially as your company’s data assets grow over time.
+These details and more should be a part of your data governance framework, especially as your company’s data assets grow.

 Hidden Anchor

-The answer is through top-of-the-line data software tools that can monitor and analyze data effectively, efficiently and securely.
-By utilizing a data management platform your company can maintain the quality of your data without wasting time and additional resources.
+Use top-of-the-line data software tools to monitor and analyze data effectively, efficiently, and securely.
+Using a data management platform lets your company maintain the quality of your data without wasting time and additional resources.
+These tools can help managers set guidelines and accountability measures for all data users, helping improve data governance.

 Learn more about data governance in our eBook “The Three Fundamental Pillars of CRM Data Management”